Porte de Clichy station: History

-The station opened 20 January 1912 with the inauguration of the second branch of Line B of the Nord-Sud Company from La Fourche.
+The station opened 20 January 1912 with the inauguration of the second branch of Line B of the Nord-Sud Company from La Fourche, and formed the branch's terminus.
 On 27 March 1931, Line B became Line 13 of the Métro network.
 The station remained the line's terminus until 3 May 1980, when the extension to Gabriel Péri opened.
 As such, a loop track is provided at the northern end of the station for trains to terminate and return towards central Paris.

 The RER station opened on 29 September 1991.
-The station is named after the Porte de Clichy, a gate in the nineteenth century Thiers wall of Paris, which led to Clichy.
 On 24 November 2018, the Île-de-France tramway Line 3b was extended to Porte d'Asnières via Porte de Clichy.
 Porte de Clichy Métro station has had the free-out-of station interchange to tramway Line 3b.

-One of the variants of the route of the extension of the RER E to the west would also have served the station, but this route was excluded in February 2011 in favor of the route passing through Porte Maillot.
+One of the studied variants of the route of the extension of the RER E to the west would have served the station, but this route was excluded in February 2011 in favor of a route passing through Porte Maillot.

-At the beginning of 2018, the sub-title Tribunal de Paris appeared on plan of the line as well as on the platforms, following the inauguration of the new Judicial City of Paris dating from February 2018.
+At the beginning of 2018, the sub-title Tribunal de Paris appeared on plan of the line as well as on the platforms, following the inauguration of the new Judicial City of Paris in February 2018.

 In 2019, 4,495,978 travelers entered this station, which places it in the 97th position of metro stations for its use.

-On 28 January 2021, the station platforms for Line 14 opened.
+On 28 January 2021, the station platforms for Line 14 opened, as part of an extension of the line from Saint-Lazare to Saint-Ouen.
+The Line 14 mezzanine features four 60 metre long murals by British artist Julian Opie.